How bingo operators can tick all the boxes when it comes to age checks

 Our service ensures that rigorous age check practices are followed by providers of age-restricted goods, content and services, through a combination of robust processes, custom-built technology and a team of fully qualified trading standards and audit professionals.
 This can take the form of both in person and online test purchasing.

-While our work with the BA was put temporarily on hold due to lockdown, we’ve now fully restarted test purchasing and will be sending our test purchasers to check that establishments comply with the relevant legislation, while also assessing its due diligence and monitoring activities.
+While our work with the bingo company was put temporarily on hold due to lockdown, we’ve now fully restarted test purchasing and will be sending our test purchasers to check that establishments comply with the relevant legislation, while also assessing its due diligence and monitoring activities.
 We’ll then compile test reports for each operator, these reports are recognised by the UK Gambling Commission and international regulators as evidence that age verification requirements are in place and being met.
-The data that we gather as part of the tests will also help the Bingo Association to perform statistical analysis that pinpoints how its age verification processes can be further improved.
+The data that we gather as part of the tests will also help the company to perform statistical analysis that pinpoints how its age verification processes can be further improved.

 Tacking problem areas